siddgawad/siddgawad/README.md

 - 👋 Hi, I’m @siddgawad
-- 👀 I’m interested in building relevant skillsets to become a Cybersecurity expert.v
+- 👀 I’m interested in building relevant skillsets to become a Cybersecurity expert.
 - 🌱 I’m currently learning Ethical Hacking.
 - 💞️ I’m looking to collaborate on helping me gain as much possible to reach my ambitions.
 - 📫 How to reach me comment under post